charityyoungblood/recommenderSystemsNotes/TFIDF.md

     - Term Frequency: is how often does the term you're talking about appear in the document
       - Example: In Movies - you would use "keywords" like actors names, or director names; or "tags" which are words like "suspense", or "car crash", or "New York"
     - Inverse Document Frequency: how rare is it for a document to have this term(s) or for this movie to have this "tag"
-  - We compute this by the number of documents, divided by the total number of documents with the keyword term or tag
-      # of documents / # of total documents with term
+      - We compute this by the number of documents, divided by the total number of documents with the keyword term or tag log(# of documents / # of total documents with term)

+3. What does TFIDF do?
+  - When applied TFIDF will automatically "demote" common terms and it attempts to promote core terms (frequently used in the document) over incidental ones
+  - TFIDF fails if the core term/concept isn't actually used much, as in the case of your name on a legal document/contract,
+  - TFIDF also fails when people use "poor" search terms (i.e. black for black dress - the keyword "black" will pull up all sorts of items and results that have NOTHING to do with a black dress)